je-nguyen/simulated_biological_data/readme.txt

 This folder contains simulated biological experiments in RStudio, including:

-1. plant growth data
+1. plant growth data with <ggplot2>
-2. bacterial growth data
-3. cell viability with cytotoxic agents, using  <stats> package
+2. bacterial growth (logistic) data with cytotoxic agents, no packages